I. Purpose

 Those who write it participate in governance whether they admit it or not.

-The question is whether they will act as if they are.
+The real question is whether builders will act as if that responsibility is theirs.